Generalized Few-shot Semantic Segmentation: Introduction

 The development of deep learning has provided significant performance gain to semantic segmentation tasks.
-Representative semantic segmentation methods \cite{pspnet,deeplab} have benefited a wide range of applications for robotics, automatic driving, medical imaging, \etc. However, once these frameworks are trained, without sufficient fully-labeled data, they are unable to deal with unseen classes in new applications.
+Representative semantic segmentation methods \cite{pspnet,deeplab} have benefited a wide range of applications for robotics, automatic driving, medical imaging, etc. However, once these frameworks are trained, without sufficient fully-labeled data, they are unable to deal with unseen classes in new applications.
 Even if the required data of novel classes are ready, fine-tuning costs additional time and resources.

 In order to quickly adapt to novel classes with only limited labeled data, Few-Shot Segmentation (denoted as FS-Seg) \cite{shaban} models are trained on well-labeled base classes and then tested on previously unseen novel classes.
-As shown in Figure \ref{fig:setting_compare}, during training, FS-Seg divides data into the support and query sets.
-Samples of support set aim to provide FS-Seg models with target class information to identify target regions in query samples, with the purpose to mimic the situation where only a few labeled data of novel classes are available.
-Without fine-tuning, both support and query samples are sent to FS-Seg models to yield query predictions based on the information provided by support samples.
+During training, FS-Seg divides data into the support and query sets.
+Samples of support set aim to provide FS-Seg models with target categorical information to identify target regions in query samples, with the purpose to mimic the situation where only a few labeled data of novel classes are available.
+After training, both support and query samples are sent to FS-Seg models to yield query predictions on previously unseen classes based on the support information.

-There are several inherent limitations to apply FS-Seg in practice.
-First, FS-Seg requires support samples to contain classes that exist in query samples.
-It may be overly strong in many situations to have this prior knowledge.
-Also, providing support samples in the same classes requires manual selection.
-Second, FS-Seg models are only evaluated on novel classes, while test samples in normal semantic segmentation may contain both the base and novel classes.
-Experiments in Section \ref{sec:experiments} show that SOTA FS-Seg models can not well tackle the practical situation of evaluation on both base and novel classes due to the constraints of FS-Seg.
+\paragraph{Limitations of FS-Seg. } However, FS-Seg requires support samples to contain classes that exist in query samples.
+It may be overly strong in many situations to have this prior knowledge because providing support samples in the same classes requires cumbersome manual selection.
+Besides, FS-Seg only evaluates the novel classes, while test samples in normal semantic segmentation may also contain the base classes.
+Experiments show that exemplar FS-Seg models cannot well tackle the practical situation of evaluation on both base and novel classes due to these constraints.